DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 3. Making the SSH connection: `ssh pi@raspberrypi`

 ## Reviewing the Parts List
 You'll need a Raspberry Pi 4, a micro-SD card, and a power supply.
 For connection to your network, you'll need a cable and a port on your internet router you can plug into.
-You will also want an external storage device and a SATA-tUSB adapter to connect it.
+You will also want an external storage device and a SATA-to-USB adapter to connect it.

 This tutorial refernces the following configuration:
 * 4G Raspberry Pi 4